-Find the right deal for your home – here’s everything you need to know about energy in NSW.
+Find the right deal for your home – here’s everything you need to know about the energy market to help compare the most reliable, rewarding or cheapest electricity providers in NSW.

 There are two types of electricity contracts currently available in NSW:

 - Standard Contracts – If you live in NSW and haven’t switched providers in years, you are most likely under these older and more expensive contracts.
 These have basic regulated conditions set by the government, which can provide advice on payment methods for households experiencing hardship.
 Energy companies are required to offer a standing offer contract in addition to their market offers as a form of consumer safety net.